wilsonism/geo702/syllabus.md

 ### Be honest.

 This course, if successful, will expose students to a variety of concepts and techniques.
 Students are expected to draw upon these various ideas, but they must be transparent and honest about their use of these ideas.
 Students should get help if they are uncertain about this expectation.
 Per university policy, students shall not plagiarize, cheat, or falsify or misuse academic records.
-Students should familiarize themselves with policies regarding Academic Offenses (available at https://www.uky.edu/universitysenate/ao).
+Students should familiarize themselves with definitions regarding plagiarism (available at [https://ombud.uky.edu/students/what-plagiarism](https://ombud.uky.edu/students/what-plagiarism)) and cheating (available at [https://ombud.uky.edu/students/what-cheating](https://ombud.uky.edu/students/what-cheating).
 Please note: Any assignment students turn in may be submitted to an electronic database to check for plagiarism.

 ### Be respectful.